-Although each of its significant accounting policies reflects judgments, assessments or estimates, the Group believes that the following accounting policies reflect the most critical judgments, estimates and assumptions that are important to its business operations and the understanding of its results.
+Although each of its material accounting policies reflects judgments, assessments or estimates, the Group believes that the following accounting policies reflect the most critical judgments, estimates and assumptions that are important to its business operations and the understanding of its results.

-Impairment of goodwill and indefinite life intangible assets
+Impairment of goodwill and indefinite lived intangible assets

 Goodwill impairment testing relies on a number of critical judgments, estimates and assumptions.
-Goodwill, which accounted for approximately 41% of the Group's total assets as of 31 December 2022 and 43% as of 31 December 2021 is tested for impairment at the cash generating unit level.
+Goodwill, which accounted for approximately 40% of the Group's total assets as of 31 December 2023 and 41% as of 31 December 2022 is tested for impairment at the cash generating unit level.
 The Group tests at least annually whether goodwill and indefinite life intangible assets have suffered any impairment by calculating the recoverable amount of the cash generating unit and comparing this to its carrying value.